 The Flag of Heroes

 “But I didn’t think the Flag of Honor was enough,” Michelotti said.
 “I thought the first responders deserved to be recognized additionally for the ultimate sacrifice they made for their fellow human beings.”
 Of the 2,982 total deaths during the events on 9/11, 441 were emergency first responders who gave their lives so that others would live.
 John designed a second flag with the names, rank, and affiliation of those first-responders and named it appropriately the Flag of Heroes.

 Made in the U.S.A.

 The original editions of the Flags were manufactured outside of the United States.
 This is because the original design showcased the names written within the stripes of the Stars and Stripes Flag.
-“Since it is United States law that nothing can ever be written on the Flag, no manufacturer in the U.S. would make it,” John said.
+“Since it was improper flag etiquette that nothing can ever be written on the Flag, no manufacturer in the U.S. would make it,” John said.

 So, the Flags of Honor and Heroes went through one more design process, using the names to create the stripes, rather than be written atop them.
-This design is perfectly acceptable to be manufactured and flown in the United States, “and now all of our flags our produced in America.”
+The design now adheres to US flag etiquette to be manufactured and flown in the United States, “and now all of our flags are produced in America.”

 “We shall never forget them.”